KANSAS - Sauer Castle

 by: Becky Ray

 "I would like everyone to know that respects and admires the Castle and its history that I am very appreciative of your support of our restoration efforts.
 I am sure that when Jason started this Facebook page, his intentions were noble.
 However, as with all social media, there is a big downside when people come onto sites who are not informed or who have a negative agenda.
-As a result, I have been the recipient of vitriol, character assassination, hate mail and numerous threats against me.
+As a result, I have been the recipient of vitriol, character assassination, hate mail, and numerous threats against me.

-"From the mid fifties on, the Castle has been the subject of constant trespassing, attempted break ins, dangerous encounters and often violence.
+"From the mid-fifties on, the Castle has been the subject of constant trespassing, attempted break-ins, dangerous encounters and often violence.
 As a result, from the day I purchased the Castle, I have attempted to keep a low profile for the Castle believing that the fewer people who knew about the Castle the better.
-Moreover, the less that people who were already familiar with Castle thought about her, the less damage that would occur and I was correct.
-That is why I have never given interviews to newspapers, radio or TV stations who constantly contact me.
+Moreover, the less that people who were already familiar with Castle thought about her, the less damage that would occur, and I was correct.
+That is why I have never given interviews to newspapers, radio, or TV stations who constantly contact me.

-"Now I will dispel the myths that most people on this page enjoy fantasizing about.
+"Now, I will dispel the myths that most people on this page enjoy fantasizing about.
 There are no ghosts and no evil spirits inhabiting the Castle or the property.
 The Castle is not about to fall down or be destroyed.
-She is structurally solid and sound and the work that needs to be done is merely cosmetic.
+She is structurally solid and sound, and the work that needs to be done is merely cosmetic.
 There is nothing endangered about the Castle and the people that want to palaver about that have no idea what they're talking about...
-There are no buried treasures, no secret tunnels, no bodies buried there and nobody hanging in the tower.
+There are no buried treasures, no secret tunnels, no bodies buried there, and nobody hanging in the tower.

 Carl G. Lopp"

 There seem to be more myths about this grand building than people who know the truth about it.
 One of the legends is that members of the Sauer family are buried on the property.
 In actuality, Anton Sauer died a month after the death of his infant daughter, Helen.
 When Maria Sauer realized her husband was dying, she temporarily buried Helen in the family garden.
-When Anthony died, both were then buried side by side on the same day in Union Hill Cemetery.
+When Anthony died, both were buried side by side on the same day in Union Hill Cemetery.

 One legend I heard is that there are radium springs on the property.
 This one probably came from the large springs on the south side of the property.
 However, these are just natural springs.
-Radium springs are a hot odorless mineral water that has long been known for its soothing and healing powers for aches and pains.
+Radium springs are hot odorless mineral water that has long been known for its soothing and healing powers for aches and pains.
 If such springs were on the property, I'm sure someone would have put them to use by now.

 BUT IS IT HAUNTED?

-Haunting rumors go back to the 1930s and the house has received much publicity as such.
-Tales of fire in the tower or lights flickering off and on (sunset reflecting off the windows) and ghosts moaning (wind whistling through the weather stripping in the tower) were circulating but no one knew where they originated.
+Haunting rumors go back to the 1930s, and the house has received much publicity as such.
+Tales of fire in the tower or lights flickering off and on (sunset reflecting off the windows) and ghosts moaning (wind whistling through the weather stripping in the tower) were circulating, but no one knew where they originated.
 Historian J.R.
 Russell attempted to discredit the rumors in his 1975 Kansas City Kansan article Old Mansion Filled with Legend.

 Some say that Mary Sauer would walk the widows walk at the top of the four-story tower early in the evenings and sometimes late at night.
 For anyone who has been up there, it is obvious why.
 It has been compared to sitting in front of a cool fan on a hot day.
-Mary lived in the house until her death in 1919.
+Mary lived in the house until she died in 1919.
 Perhaps it was simply Mary atop the tower at night that was mistaken for a ghostly figure.

 During the interview, Hughes notes that the fireplace cover rattled furiously.
 If you are familiar with Kansas City winds, especially up on a hill, you know what causes that type of sound.
 Could this sound be heard outside by others and thought to be something else?
 Absolutely.

-Jones also told of a day that she woke up with the idea to go take photos of the Sauer family plot.
+Jones also told of a day that she woke up with the idea to take photos of the Sauer family plot.
 It was May 1.
 When she got to the graveside, she noticed that one of the Sauers had died on May 1.
 I hate to be a party pooper, but I bet I could go to any cemetery today and find someone who died on this day.